openfaas/docs/docs/openfaas-pro/builder.md

     The Function Builder API builds images in-cluster, but can run without root privileges, or needing to run Docker.

+* You are using GovCloud

+    If you're using GovCloud, then your auditer or compliance partner may have already told you that your product should not have external dependencies on separate build systems.
+The Function Builder API can be run rootless, without privileges and without needing to share a Docker socket.

 The Function Builder uses Buildkit, developed by the Docker community to perform fast, cached, in-cluster builds via a HTTP API and uses mTLS for encryption.

 You can use various self-hosted, open-source and managed cloud container registries with the Function Builder API.